cooldog98/HELP_Project/README.md

-# Palace Game - 2D Platformer
+# HELP_PROJECT

 ## Overview

-Palace Game is a 2D platformer built using Python and the Pygame library.
+HELP_PROJECT is a 2D platformer built using Python and the Pygame library.
 Players navigate through levels, encounter and defeat enemies, and aim to progress within the game world.
 ---
 ## 📂 Project Structure